rsta2/libcamera/README.md

 libcamera
 =========

 This project provides camera support for Circle-based applications.
 Only cameras with CSI-2 interface are supported.
 The drivers in this project directly access the hardware, without using MMAL / VCHIQ software components.
 There are no specific settings in the file *config.txt* necessary.
-Device tree overlays are not needed.

 Status
 ------

-This is work in progress in an early stage.
-Currently only the Raspberry Pi Camera Module 2 (with IMX219 sensor) is supported, connected to the camera connector of the following Raspberry Pi models:
+This is work in progress.
+Currently the Raspberry Pi Camera Module 1 (with OV5647 sensor) and Camera Module 2 (with IMX219 sensor) are supported, connected to the camera connector of the following Raspberry Pi models:

 * Raspberry Pi Model B (Release 2 with 512 MB)
 * Raspberry Pi Model A+